the-turing-way/the-turing-way/chapters/reproducible_environments.md

 [What are containers](https://opensource.com/resources/what-are-linux-containers?intcmp=7016000000127cYAAQ) **CC BY-SA 4.0**

-Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
-And they are designed to make it easier to provide a consistent experience as developers and system administrators move code from development environments into production in a fast and replicable way.
+Containers allow a developer to package up an project with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
+They are designed to make it easier to transfer projects between very different environments.

 In a way, containers behave like a virtual machine.
 To the outside world, they can look like their own complete system.
 But unlike a virtual machine, rather than creating a whole virtual operating system, containers only contain the individual components they need in order to operate.
 This gives a significant performance boost and reduces the size of the application.

-Undoubtedly, one of the biggest reasons for recent interest in container technology has been the Docker open source project, a command line tool for creating and working with containers.

-Docker is a command-line tool for programmatically defining the contents of a Linux container in code, which can then be versioned, reproduced, shared, and modified easily just as if it were the source code to a program.
+Anyone can open up a container and view and interact with the project within it as if the machine they are accessing it from has the computational environment specified in the container- regardless of what the computational environment *actually* is.

 *Include why to use them*
 *When you would use one locally (as not everyone will need to, depends on complexity of project)*